-- Apply gasket cement to the line flanges, put the two gaskets in place, and connect water lines to the pump at the flange connections.
+- Connect water lines to the pump.
 Position the pump and motor assembly on the mounting bracket.
-Position the mounting clamps over the motor and secure with mounting bolts. - Connect electrical wiring to the pump motor. - Open shutoff valve.
-Refer to "05 COOLING" under heading "Draining Cooling System" for location of valves. - Fill the cooling system as previously instructed in this section under "11.2 Filling Heating System", then bleed the system as previously instructed in this section under "11.3 Bleeding Heating System".
+Position the mounting clamps over the motor and secure with mounting bolts. - 2.
+Connect electrical wiring to the pump motor. - Open shutoff valve.
+Refer to "05 COOLING" under heading "Draining Cooling System" for location of valves.

+Fill the cooling system as previously instructed in this section under "11.2 Filling Heating System", then bleed the system as previously instructed in this section under "11.3 Bleeding Heating System".

-FIGURE 50: WATER RECIRCULATING PUMP (CENTRAL A/C)
+FIGURE 49: WATER RECIRCULATING PUMP (CENTRAL A/C)